wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * kube-public contains publically accessible (without auth) <a href="#ConfigMaps">ConfigMaps</a> which contain cluster info (kubectl cluster-info)
    * kube-system holds k8s internal system processes (master, kubectl, etc.)
-   * kube-node-lease holds heartbeats of nodes and the availability of nodes (lease objects)
+   * kube-node-lease holds lease objects containing heartbeats of nodes and the availability of nodes
-   * default holds resources you create
+   * default holds resources you create without specifying a namespace
    * <a href="#Dashboard">kubernetes-dashboard</a> is created only within minikube.
    <br /><br />

    <a name="Dashboard"></a>